 The downsides?
 The “seven-day” plan comes in due to Dr. Yin’s training method – and it’s not realistic for most people.
 The techniques need tweaking for most owners.
 Also, her method of feeding/treats doesn’t work for a lot of tiny breeds.
 You’ll need to make exceptions and use some common sense in the mix.

 The Puppy Primer is currently in its second edition, and people continue to reach for it as their favorite dog training book.
 Dr. Patricia McConnell is a Certified Applied Animal Behaviorist.
 Brenda Scidmore worked as a dog trainer for Dr. McConnell before setting out on her own and starting Canine Behavior Consulting.
-Together, the two created a six-week program to help puppies under five-months-old get their paws on the right path.
-You get step-by-step instructions to help you through basic puppy skills while also gaining an understanding of dog behaviors.
+Together, the two created a six-week program to help puppies under five months old get their paws on the right path.
+You get step-by-step instructions to help you through basic puppy skills while also understanding dog behaviors.
 As for credibility?
 Dr. McConnell received her Ph.D. in Zoology and taught “The Biology and Philosophy of Human/Animal Relationships at UW-Madison.
 She also hosted a radio show (Calling All Pets), a TV program (Petline), and writes for The Bark magazine.
 The pair know what they’re talking about.

 So what’s the downside?
 Unhappily, you don’t get any images or diagrams in this dog training book.
 They write out their descriptions, but you don’t get accompanying photos.